mrkkrp/markkarpov.com/tutorial/exceptions.md

 ```

 Even though we can use `liftIO` for lifting after applying arguments to
-`catch`, it also expects `IO a` as argument, and here `liftIO` cannot help,
+`catch`, it also expects `IO a` as an argument, and here `liftIO` cannot
-in fact, we need something opposite.
+help, in fact, we need the opposite.
 We need a way to unlift to `IO a`.
+The
-The good news is that there is a way to
-unlift without losing information so we can re-construct virtually any
+good news is that there is a way to unlift without losing information so we
-monadic stack built from the familiar transformers.
+can re-construct virtually any monadic stack built from the familiar
+transformers.

 To understand why it is so, look at the definitions of some monad
 transformers: